Heisenberg picture tensor network formalism for optical circuits: Inverse change of basis.

-\textit{Inverse change of basis.}~ We complete the set of basic rules of the formalism by defining the transformation of bosonic operator-basis MPSs into standard MPSs.
+~ While we focus on computing probability amplitudes, the formalism is not limited to this.
+The operator-based construction can in principle be used for general-purpose state manipulation, beyond computing expectation values.
+For this reason we complete the set of basic rules of the formalism by defining the transformation of bosonic operator-basis MPSs into standard MPSs.
 We leverage two key insights: the Kronecker product of multiple $A$ matrices results in a sparse matrix and the positions of the elements of $\mathcal{A}$ corresponding to different powers of $\Aod{}$ follow regular patterns.
 Regarding the latter, as demonstrated e.g.~in \cite{ZHOU2023112962}, the multiple tensor products of $2 \times 2$ triangular matrices generate a $2^n \times 2^n$ matrix whose elements are distributed according to a fractal structure known as the \textit{Sierpi\'nski triangle}.
 In our case, we observe the same phenomenon for the repeated tensor products of the elements in our decomposition.
 This is illustrated below for a 3-photon tensor